aquasecurity/trivy/README.md

 Get the latest version from [this page](https://github.com/aquasecurity/trivy/releases/latest), and download the archive file for your operating system/architecture.
 Unpack the archive, and put the binary somewhere in your `$PATH` (on UNIX-y systems, /usr/local/bin or the like).
 Make sure it has execution bits turned on.

-You need to install `rpm` command for scanning RHEL/CentOS.
+You also need to install `rpm` command for scanning images based on RHEL/CentOS.

 ## From source